 Did you know your body’s sleep-wake cycle is controlled by melatonin?
 It’s the body’s master sleep hormone produced in the pineal gland, found deep within the brain.
 It is the single most important factor in combatting the effects of sleep deprivation and getting good, restorative sleep.
-What is the right melatonin dosage for adults and how much melatonin is too much?
-I’ll answer those questions in a minute.
-First, I want to explain how melatonin works.

 How Does Melatonin Work?

 Melatonin production in the human pineal is controlled by light exposure.
 This was discovered in the early 1980s at the Massachusetts Institute of Technology (MIT).

 Melatonin is naturally released from the pineal gland into your bloodstream on a cycle during the night when it’s dark—allowing you to sleep.
 But melatonin production is suppressed during daylight hours, so you stay awake.
 This production and suppression of melatonin is one of the circadian rhythms which constitute your body’s internal clock.